1950s TV Darling Ralph “Tiger” Jones

 Jones got back in the winner’s column on April 8 with a convincing fifth-round stoppage of Georgie Johnson in St. Louis; on March 13, he lost a ten-round unanimous decision to highly ranked kayo artist Eduardo Lausse at Madison Square Garden.
 Lausse and Jones wowed the fans with their non-stop, virtually clinchless slugfest.
 On June 17, he battered tough Ernie Durando into helplessness in the sixth round at Madison Square Garden.
 Then, on September 23, he hammered out a ten-round unanimous decision over Chris Christensen at the Cleveland Arena.
 His victories over Durando and Christensen were impressive enough to bring him back into Ring magazine’s world middleweight rankings at number six.

 On October 12, he ran his winning streak to three with an impressive ten-round decision over Al Andrews at the Dinner Key Auditorium in St. Louis.
-Johnny Saxton stopped his modest winning street on November 9, winning a ten-round unanimous decision at the Oakland Auditorium.
+Johnny Saxton stopped his modest winning streak on November 9, winning a ten-round unanimous decision at the Oakland Auditorium.
 Jones’ loss to Saxton dropped his year-end ranking to number nine.
 Once again, because of his aggressive fan-friendly style, all eight of his fights were nationally televised.

 In 1956, Jones entered the ring six times, going 4-2.
 On February 8, he kayoed Tony Baldoni in six rounds in Washington D.C.; on March 23, he won an upset ten-round decision over number two ranked Charles Humez in New York; on April 20, he lost a close ten-round decision to number seven ranked Gene Fullmer in Cleveland; on July 30, he won a ten-round decision over Jesse Turner in Portland, Oregon; on September 14, he won a ten-round decision over Wilfie Greaves in Washington, D.C.; and on November 19, in a rematch with Charley Humez, he lost a ten-round decision in Paris.
 Despite the loss to Humez, he ended his 1956 campaign as Ring magazine’s third-ranked world middleweight contender.